 A one-day hike experience will last more or less 10 hours and most of the food and the water you’ll be consuming during the day you’ll probably have to carry it with you.
 Best advice is to bring a lightweight nutrient food that doesn’t have to be refrigerated such as granola bars, energy bars, freeze dried fruit, and vegetables, but some canned food and sandwiches are good as well.
 Keep in mind that you’ll probably need 0,5 l of water every hour.

-The essential items to carry: map, compass for orientation or GPS, flashlights, first aid supplies, multi-tool, paper, firestarter, and waterproof matches.
+The essential items to carry: map, a compass for orientation or GPS, flashlights, first aid supplies, multi-tool, paper, firestarter, and waterproof matches.
 Sunglasses, sunscreen, and lip balsam.

 Finally, when traveling abroad all of the above-mentioned hiking equipment you’ll find it useful and handy while reaching the desired destination and moreover can be used as hiking gear when you arrive since many of the best vacation holiday locations except for the beautiful sandy beaches and water activities offer an excellent scenery and countrysides to be explored.